Testing Quantum Mechanics using Noisy Quantum Computers: Expectation

-\arxiv{ } \mysec{\EmQM Expectation} We expect that an EmQM theory would not have enough computational power to accurately perform the forward circuit (green in \figref{fig:circuit}) of our protocol for sufficiently many qubits $n$ and large depth $d$.
+We expect that an EmQM model would not have enough computational power to accurately perform the forward circuit (green in \figref{fig:circuit}) of our protocol for sufficiently many qubits $n$ and large depth $d$.
 In particular, we assume that if the zero state $\ket{0}$ is measured at the end of the protocol, then an EmQM would have had to simulate the circuit well enough such that the EmQM could also randomly sample bit strings from the forward circuit (\emph{i.e.} bit strings $b$ from the probability distribution $P(b) = |\braket{b|U_d \cdots U_1|0}|^2$).
 This is the same sampling task considered in recent quantum advantage experiments \cite{GoogleSupremacy,ZuchongzhiAdvantage,ZuchongzhiAdvantage2} and is expected to require an exponential amount of CPU time for classical algorithms \cite{circuitSupremacy,MovassaghSupremacy,BoulandSupremacy,AaronsonXEB,optimalSA}.
 Building on these assumptions, we can roughly predict when our protocol might see signals of EmQM.

 Consider the brute-force Schr\"{o}dinger algorithm (SA) \cite{SchrodingerStyle}, which involves simply applying unitary matrices to a $2^n$-component wavefunction.
 This algorithm can simulate a depth $d$ circuit of $n$ qubits in $N_\text{CPU}^\text{SA} \approx n d \, 2^n \sim 2^n$ CPU cycles.
-We are not aware of any faster algorithms that could sample bit strings from random $D$-dimensional non-Clifford circuits with large depth $d \gg n^{1/D} \gg 1$ and large gate fidelity\footnote{ Gate fidelity above the error-correction threshold $f \approx 0.99$ \cite{RaussendorfThreshold,RaussendorfThresholdMCQB} is presumably sufficient} (even if only a small circuit fidelity $F \sim 10^{-3}$ is required) \cite{circuitSupremacy,ZuchongzhiAdvantage,AaronsonSupremacy,optimalSA}.
+We are not aware of any faster algorithms that could sample bit strings from random non-Clifford circuits with large depth $d \gg n^{1/D} \gg 1$ for $D$-dimensional circuit connectivity (or $d \gg \log n \gg 1$ for all-to-all connectivity) and large gate fidelity\footnote{ Gate fidelity above the error-correction threshold $f \approx 0.99$ \cite{RaussendorfThreshold,RaussendorfThresholdMCQB} is presumably sufficient.} (even if only a small circuit fidelity $F \sim 10^{-3}$ is required) \cite{circuitSupremacy,ZuchongzhiAdvantage,AaronsonSupremacy,optimalSA}.